cherrypy/cherrypy/README.md

 cherrypy.quickstart(HelloWorld())
 ```

-And it actually continues to work that intuitively when systems grow, allowing for the Python object model to be dynamically presented as a web site and/or API.
+And it continues to work that intuitively when systems grow, allowing for the Python object model to be dynamically presented as a web site and/or API.

 ### Table of contents
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->